Skip to Content Facebook Feature Image

 MELBOURNE, Australia (AP) — A self-described Nazi became the first person in Australia to be sentenced to prison for performing an outlawed salute when he was ordered by a magistrate on Friday to spend one month behind bars.

-Jacob Hersant, 25, is also the first person in Victoria state to be convicted of performing the Nazi salute.
+Jacob Hersant, 25, is also the first person in Victoria state to be convicted of giving the Nazi salute.
 The gesture has been outlawed nationwide since he committed the offense.

-He was convicted in the Melbourne Magistrates Court last month of performing the salute before news cameras outside the Victoria County Court on Oct.
+He was convicted in the Melbourne Magistrates Court last month of performing the straight-armed salute before news cameras outside the Victoria County Court on Oct.
 27, 2023.
-Hersant had just avoided a prison sentence on a conviction for causing violent disorder.
-Performing a Nazi salute had been outlawed by the state parliament days earlier.
+Hersant had then just avoided a prison sentence for causing violent disorder.
+The Nazi salute had been outlawed by the state parliament days earlier.

 “It’s not justified sending a 25-year-old to prison.
 That is wrong,” Smartt told the magistrate.